vseredovych/MinecraftServer/README.md

 ## Prerequisites
 ---
 - EC2 instances deployed in gcp
+- Allowed read/write bucket access from VM to GCP
 - Firewall port opened
 - Persistant volume for server created
 - Bucket for mods and backups created: